What to Know If You Owe Child Support

 Some parents try to deny access to your children when you are behind on your child support.
 Child support and custody/visitation are completely separate issues.
 Refusing a parent their visitation or custodial rights punishes the child, and the court will look on it very unfavorably.

 Will the Court Ever Dismiss Back Child Support?

 To have an arrearage dismissed, you will need to file a request for review.
 If the custodial parent agrees, you may be able to have all or part of your arrearage dismissed.
 The office of the attorney general child support division in Texas has a website where you can see all your child support payments.
-If you have any questions about child support, or if you need help dealing with an arrearage, please contact Setzer Law Firm in Southlake right away so we can start working on your case.
+If you have any questions about child support, or if you need help dealing with an arrearage, please contact Setzer Law Firm in Colleyville right away so we can start working on your case.